 - personal description

-Your activities and involvement with us will result in personal data being created.
+Your activities and involvement with us will result in personal data being collected and processed.
 This could include details of how you’ve helped us by volunteering or being involved with our campaigns and activities.
 If you decide to donate to us then we’ll keep records of when and how much you give to a particular cause.
+Information we generate

 If you’re a volunteer then we may collect extra information about you (e.g. references, criminal records checks, details of emergency contacts, medical conditions etc.).
 This information will be retained for legal or contractual reasons, to protect both us and you (including in the event of an insurance or legal claim) and for safeguarding purposes.